Working with black-footed cats in South Africa. This one is tranquilized and was to be fitted with a collar.

 Together with Jan Fleischmann, I published the book Snöleopard (Snow Leopard) in Swedish in October 2014, with an English version to be published in the future.
 I am currently working on future books.

-I am currently focusing my work on three species
+I am currently focusing my work on these species

 - Eurasian lynx (Lynx lynx)